Estimated reading time: 3 minutes

 One key point that intrigued us was this: “Inmates exposed to computer-assisted instruction learned slightly more in reading and substantially more in math in the same amount of instructional time.”

 While education of any sort goes a long way in rehabilitating prisoners, it turns out that the delivery method for that education is equally important.
 It looks like there is something about computer-assisted instruction that is more beneficial than just book-and-paper learning.
 Indeed, some of these prisoners were incarcerated before the rise of the Internet, tablets, and smartphones.
 Learning on devices that will be a part of their daily life once paroled is essential.

-RAND is an essential organization for policymakers, and one of those organizations that genuinely strives to make the world a better place.
-Evaluating the Effectiveness of Correctional Education is an important and informative document that proves the effectiveness of prison education and helps policymakers bring about lasting change.
+RAND is an essential organization for policymakers and one of those organizations that genuinely strives to make the world a better place.
+Evaluating the Effectiveness of Correctional Education is an essential and informative document that proves the effectiveness of prison education and helps policymakers bring about lasting change.

 Published Dec 27, 2018 | Last Updated Oct 24, 2021 at 9:01 am